 - a.
 The offense may hand off the ball multiple times as long as both involved players are behind the scrimmage line, provided the ball has not been carried beyond the scrimmage line and it is prior to any change of team possession. - b.
 No snapper shall receive a forward hand-off.

-PENALTY - 5 yards, also loss of down if by offense prior to change of team possession, enforced from the spot of foul.
+PENALTY - 5 yards, also loss of down, enforced from the spot of foul.
 [S19]

 SECTION 2.
 Passes and Fumbles

 ARTICLE 1.
 Backward Pass